Peirson Mitchell Hall: Education and career

 Born on July 31, 1894, in Armour, South Dakota, Hall attended two years of high school in Tecumseh, Nebraska.
 He lived in a Nebraska orphanage for a period of time before moving to Los Angeles to study law.
 He took a one-year course at Polytechnic High School in Los Angeles.
 He attended the USC Gould School of Law, then read law in 1916.
 He entered private practice in Los Angeles, California from 1916 to 1925.

-He was a city councilman for Los Angeles from 1925 to 1929.
+City Council service

+Hall was elected to the Los Angeles City Council to represent District 11 in 1925 and was reelected in 1927.
+Hall, along with Clifford W. Henderson and Henry G. Bakes, "persuaded the city to lease a 640-acre bean and barley patch then known as Mines Field," which became the Los Angeles International Airport.

 In 1929, Hall ran for election as Los Angeles city attorney but lost to Erwin P. Werner in the June final, 152,566 to 82,444.
 He returned to private practice in Los Angeles from 1929 to 1934.

+State judicial service

-He was the United States Attorney for the Southern District of California from 1934 to 1937.
+Hall was the United States Attorney for the Southern District of California from 1934 to 1937.
 He resumed private practice in Los Angeles from 1937 to 1939.
 He was a Judge of the Superior Court of California for the County of Los Angeles from 1939 to 1942.
 He was head of the Selective Service System for Southern California in 1941.

-City Council service

-Hall was elected to the Los Angeles City Council to represent District 11 in 1925 and was reelected in 1927.
-Hall, along with Clifford W. Henderson and Henry G. Bakes, "persuaded the city to lease a 640-acre bean and barley patch then known as Mines Field," which became the Los Angeles International Airport.